Wendy Blacklock

-Wendy Blacklock (born 20 January 1932) is an Australian-born retired theatre actress and theatrical entrepreneur, radio and television actress, comedienne, producer, writer, singer, dancer and choreographer.
+Wendy Blacklock (born 20 January 1932)) is an Australian-born retired theatre actress and theatrical entrepreneur, radio and television actress, comedienne, producer, writer, singer, dancer and choreographer.

 Blacklock has appeared in numerous performance roles, both in Australia and the United Kingdom alongside contemporary's such as Jill Perryman and has been referred to as "The Grand Dame of the Stage".

-She remains best known to small screen audience's for her role in Number 96 as Edith MacDonald alongside Mike Dorsey.
+She remains best known however to local small screen audience's for her role as ditzy Edith "Edie" MacDonald, otherwise known as Mother or Mummy in the 1970s TV series Number 96 (TV series) alongside Mike Dorsey as her husband Reg and Frances Hargreaves as her adoptive daughter Marilyn.

 The performing arts company PAC Australia named an award category The Wendy Blacklock Industry Legend Award, to honour Blacklock's legacy and contribution to the Australian entertainment industry.